-What is no fault coverage?
+What is no-fault coverage?
 It means that everyone who has insurance can receive a benefit, no matter who is at fault in an accident.
-Michigan’s no-fault laws does not mean that the driver who caused the accident is not responsible for the consequences.
+Michigan’s no-fault laws do not mean that the driver who caused the accident is not responsible for the consequences.
 It just means there is a way to make a claim—and a way to find out which insurance company will pay for any damage and injuries.
 What you need to know is that, in Michigan, your course of action should be to contact your own insurance agency first.

 Exceptions to this rule include:

 All of this can be confusing, especially if you are suffering from physical pain from an accident.
 We’re here to help answer any questions you have.
 We’ll advise you and will get in touch with the proper insurer(s) on your behalf to make sure that you know your rights and that you receive all of the benefits you’re entitled to.

 Report any accidents to the police, even a minor one: Report accidents and any injuries when they happen, if possible.
 If that is not possible, be sure to report them within twelve months, as this is required by Michigan law.
 To claim compensation for injuries that happen as a result of an accident, you must obtain medical verification of related injuries.